rozenn-pineau/Drought-paper/README.md

 We obtained a promising GWAS when looking at ancestry-corrected gwas.

 Next step is to clump together the sites that may be in LD.
-We do this using plink :
+We do this using plink.

+First, we export the **inflated** and **FDR corrected** p-values from the association file (see above script).
+We will use these inflated p values to clump sites based on LD (and significance).